wix/cli-app-templates/mixpanel-analytics/README.md

 This Wix CLI template demonstrates the use of the embedded script extension to integrate Mixpanel analytics code into Wix sites.
 It is an excellent example for developers looking to build applications using embedded scripts.
 It also demonstrates the basic functionality of the React SDK, the Dashboard React SDK, and the Wix Design System.

-The template creates an embedded script containing Mixpanel's code snippet, and a dashboard page where the site owner can enter their Mixpanel project token, and inject the embedded script code.
+The template creates an embedded script containing Mixpanel's code snippet, and a dashboard page where the site owner can enter their Mixpanel project token to inject the embedded script code.

 ## About Wix app templates